fix-project/fix/docs/design.md

 * A Value, which is either:
   - Blob: a vector of bytes
   - Tree: a vector of Handles
-  - Tag: either a pair of Handles or a tuple of Handles
+  - Tag: a tuple of Handles

 * or a Thunk, which represents a Value by specifying a way to compute it.
   Internally, a Thunk contains a Tree (or a strict Handle to a Tree) in Encode